 The application of technology to exterior restoration is years—if not decades—behind the potential of the leading edge.
 But stay tuned.
 Arthur C. Clarke’s "law" of technology inspires our campaign to push the envelope.

 SUPERSTRUCTURES specializes in restoring both “skin” and “skeleton”—envelope and underlying structure.
 Buildings may be clad in a variety of materials, but parking structures are quintessential skeleton.
 Our restorations of two White Plains parking garages for Cushman & Wakefield offer good case studies.

-This observation from business thought leader, Peter Drucker* resonates with SUPERSTRUCTURES’ long-standing approach to restoration.
+This observation from business thought leader, Peter Drucker resonates with SUPERSTRUCTURES’ philosophy of the restoration process.
 Various practitioners offer building envelope restoration strategies (e.g., rebuild the parapet wall, replace flashing above lintels, reinforce corner steel columns).
 But execution is a different story.

 As architect Ludwig Mies van der Rohe said, “God is in the details”—his variation of the older adage, “the Devil’s in the details.”
 So, whether benevolent or diabolical, we can conclude that details must be important—especially for exterior restoration.